 Have you read about how our clothes can be a source of deforestation?
 On top of that, clothes are a major source of microfiber pollution in our rivers, lakes, oceans and soils.
 Follow the links in this post to more in-depth information.
 But good news, we don’t need to all become nudists!
 There are actions we can take to prevent microfiber pollution, and that’s what we focus on here!

 Besides energy and water use, I didn’t think too much about what happens when I toss my clothes into the washer until recently.
 Then I heard a Green Dreamer podcast interview with Rachael Miller of the Rozalia Project.
 You might say it was a watershed moment.

 It’s not just dirt and grime that get removed in the wash; our clothes break down too.
 Thousands of microscopic plastic and fiber particles break off and flow out the drain, through the water treatment system, and into our soils, rivers, lakes and oceans.
 These microparticles can attract and hold onto pollutants, and everything eats them, from plankton to whales.
 You and I ingest microfibers too when we drink water or beer or eat fish, table salt and many other things.

 Okay, we're not going to stop washing our clothes.
 So what can we do to help stop microfiber pollution?

 Fortunately, there are a lot of good options when it comes to choosing and caring for our clothes.
 And, there are physical filters we can use in the washer.
 Here are ways you can take positive action!

 Physical filters for washing clothes:

-Polyester, rayon, nylon and acrylic shed plastic fibers that will not biodegrade for millennia.
-Cotton, hemp, silk and linen can also shed fibers, but at least they’re biodegradable.
+Polyester, rayon, nylon and acrylic shed plastic fibers that remain in ecosystems for millennia.
+Cotton, hemp, silk and linen can also shed fibers, but those fibers are biodegradable.

 Cheaply made clothes don’t last.
 They fall apart fast, wasting money and materials and taking a heavy toll on the planet.